Voice Search: What It Is And Why You Should Care

 You can find here a quick definition of such technology, but if you stick with us we’ll tell you, alongside the thoughts we have at 2000ft about it.

-So, summarising, voice search is a is a speech recognition software-hardware allowing you to launch a query via voice, normally in smartphones but also in other connected devices.
+So, summarising, voice search is a speech recognition software-hardware allowing you to launch a query via voice, normally in smartphones but also in other connected devices.

 In short, instead of typing, you speak your query to your device.